 Overview

-Fulvic acid is group of chemicals formed when plants and animals break down.
-It is found in the humus (organic matter) part of soil and peat, and is also found in streams and lakes.
+Fulvic acid is a group of chemicals that forms when plants and animals break down.
+It's found in humus (organic matter) of soil, peat, streams, and lakes.

 Fulvic acid might block reactions in the body that cause allergy symptoms.
-It might also interrupt steps involved in the worsening of brain disorders such as Alzheimer disease.
-Additionally, fulvic acid might reduce swelling and prevent or slow the growth of cancer.
+It might also reduce swelling and prevent or slow the growth of cancer.

 Uses & Effectiveness ?